eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 ##### Node Identity

-- **Ethereum nodes maintain a persistent secp256k1 keypair** for identity.
+- **Ethereum nodes maintain a persistent secp256k1 key pair** for identity.
 - The **public key** serves as the **Node ID**.
 - The **private key is stored securely** and remains unchanged across sessions.